carolinepeake/retail-app/README.md

     <summary> Related Products & Outfits List Screenshot</summary>
       <img width="950" align="center" alt="new_related" src="https://user-images.githubusercontent.com/100883305/233085678-8e730dc7-8c6d-46c0-a64c-9538456da3a9.png">
   </details>
-   <br> The Related Products section displays an image carousel of products related to the product currently being viewed.
-The carousel displays a maximum of 4 items at a time, and users can navigate through any additional related items by clicking the arrows on the right and left side of the carousel, unless the first or last item is showing.
-Clicking on a product card redirects to that product's page.
-Users can utilize the outfit list by adding/removing products they might be interested in.
+   <br> The Related Products section displays an image carousel of products related to the currently selected product.
+The number of carousel items visible at once changes dynamically depending on the view width.
+Uers can navigate through any additional related items by clicking the arrows on the right and left side of the carousel.
+The carousel will scroll through all the visible items, and display all items that were previously not visible, unless there are no more list items in the scroll direction, in which case, the carousel will scroll until it reaches the item at the end of list in the scroll direction.
+The arrows are not visible if the last item in either direction is already showing.
+Clicking on a related item card redirects to that product's page.
+Users can create an outfit list by adding/removing products they might be interested in.

-   Refactoring the related items image carousel to scroll correctly, display arrows only when scrolling is possible, and include a masking effect
+   The user can compare details of the currently selected product and a related product by clicking the star button in the upper righthand corner of a related item card.
+Clicking the "X" button in the upper righthand corner of an outfit list card removes that product from the user's outfit list.

 3. Questions & Answers
     <details>
     <summary> Questions & Answers Screenshot</summary>
        <img width="950" align="center" alt="questions and answers" src="https://user-images.githubusercontent.com/100883305/233085608-99418387-8828-49e0-9506-a422b7b0260d.png">
     </details>
-   <br> The Questions & Answers section contains a search bar, questions and answers, as well as many more features.
-Users are also able to add their own question they have about a product.
-Each question can be marked as helpful or reported, and can also be answered.
-The search bar will allow the user to filter out questions for any specific term they want to look for.
+   <br> The Questions & Answers section contains a list of questions and their answers, the ability to report or mark as helpful a question or answer, and the ability to add a question or answer.
+The search bar will allow the user to filter out questions and answers containing the searched term.

 4. Ratings & Reviews